These short and simple videos introduce you to the mechanics of searching for legal resources. You can also ask for help, at the Desk.

 As well as the official Law Reports, ICLR publishes the Weekly Law Reports, the Industrial Cases Reports, the Business Law Reports, the Public and Third Sector Law Reports and the Consolidated Index to leading law reports.

 LegalTrac indexes major law journals (1400+ titles - some fulltext) from USA, Australia, NZ, Canada and UK, by subject, author, title, statute and case name.
 Date range: 1980 - current.

 Lexis is big.
 Overwhelmingly big.
 Breathe deeply.
 Take your time.

-Imagine Lexis Advance is a meta- database - a database of databases.
+Imagine Lexis Advance US is a meta- database - a database of databases.

 As a general proposition you can browse collections and open folders until you get to the database you want.
-At any stage, you can use the big red box to do a search, or use the Advanced search template.
+At any stage, you can use the red search box, or use the Advanced search template.

 The LexisNexisNZ interface is about to be retired, please access Lexis Advance.
 The content is unchanged in the new environment.